DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

   their implications).

+#### Code Portion:

-Code (which bullet takes more time/code will depend on your domain):
+Which bullet point takes more time/code will depend on your domain:
 * Incorporate data cleaning code into your pipeline, if relevant.
 * Develop code that generates analysis/figures for EDA.
 * Implement the methods that generate results.